 Planning a house move can be quite daunting but like most things, it gets easier once you get started.
 It is also not something you want to leave until the last moment as there are somethings that require a little forward thinking and others you do not want to be running around trying to find on moving day.

 - Start sorting and clearing items that you use infrequently.
 An attic or garage may be a good place to start; you may be surprised how long this can take.
 Our experience is that people are often accurate on what they have inside their homes but vary wildly in assessing what is in sheds, garages, gardens and attics.

 - Purchase some storage boxes.
 Whilst supermarket boxes are free, they rarely stand up to the rigours of moving or storage; they are generally a lower strength cardboard and importantly, they are all odd sizes so they do not stack easily.
 It really is a false economy to use unfit boxes.
 Using our specially designed boxes makes packing, carrying, moving and stacking easier and more efficient.
-Our boxes come flat-packed for easy transportation.
+The Secure-store sells strong moving boxes, flat-packed for easy transportation.

 - Start early on the garden and outside spaces.
-Coil up hoses, garden implements and garden gnomes inside hessian sacks or plastic bags.
+Coil up hoses.
+Wrap garden implements and garden gnomes inside hessian sacks or plastic bags.

 - Label all boxes clearly.
 Either by contents or for the destination room at the new home.
 We specialise in Personal Storage in Herts, Beds & Bucks.

 - Book up a removals firm, or reserve the hire of a van.
 Remember that Fridays and Saturdays are always busy.
 If required we can recommend a good local firm.

 - Register with a new school, doctor, dentist etc. if moving to a new area.

 - Contact the utility companies to advise of your moving date and to ensure a supply at your new home.

 - Identify any plants or shrubs you wish to dig up and remove.